Duality and small functors: The Yoneda embedding as a Quillen equivalence

+By the Yoneda lemma mapping out of representable functors commutes with all colimits in $\Sp^\Sp$ because they are computed objectwise. \end{proof}

+The closely related Theorem~\ref{dual-Brown} is one of our main results.
+Here is another illustration of the advantage.

-However, the model category that we have established above has all the usual advantages, which we illustrate by the following \begin{example} Consider a homology theory represented by a spectrum $A$.
-We can ask: What is the best approximation of the functor $A\wedge -$ by a representable functor?
-If $A$ happens to a be a dual of some spectrum $B$, i.e., $A\simeq \hom(B,\hat S)$, then there is a natural map $A\wedge - \to \hom(B,-)$, which is adjoint to the evaluation map $A\wedge B \to \hat S$ smashed with the identity functor.
+\begin{example} Consider a not necessarily compact spectrum $A$ and its associated homology functor $A\wedge -\co\Sp\to\Sp$.
+What is the best approximation of this functor by a representable functor?
+If $A$ happens to a be the Spanier-Whitehead dual of some spectrum $B$, i.e. $A\simeq \hom(B,\hat S)=D B$, then there is a natural map $A\wedge - \to \hom(B,-)=R^B$, which is adjoint to the evaluation map $A\wedge B \to \hat S$ smashed with the identity functor.

-This natural transformation induces an equivalence on all compact spectra.
 Nevertheless, this is not the best approximation of our functor.
-Computing the fibrant replacement in the localized model structure, we obtain a map $A\wedge - \to \hom(DA,-)$, which turns out to be a better approximation, since there is a map $\hom(DA,-)\to\hom(B,-)$ induced by the natural morphism $B\to DDB$.
-The usual lifting property in the model category allows one to construct a factorization of any map $A\wedge - \to \hom(C,-)$ through a functor weakly equivalent to $\hom(DA,-)$. \end{example}
+Computing the fibrant replacement in the localized model structure, we obtain a map $A\wedge - \to \hom(D A,-)$, which turns out to be a better approximation, since there is a map $\hom(D A,-)\to\hom(B,-)$ induced by the natural morphism $B\to DD B$.
+The usual lifting property in the model category allows one to construct a factorization of any natural transformation $A\wedge - \to \hom(C,-)$, where $C$ is cofibrant, through a functor weakly equivalent to $\hom(D A,-)$. \end{example}

+Unfortunately, the $Q$-local model structure on $\Sp^\Sp$ is not as nice as we could hope for.
+It is not \emph{class-cofibrantly generated} \cite{pro-spaces}.
+Here is the reason: class-cofibrantly generated model categories have the property that fibrant objects are closed under $\mu$-filtered colimits for any $\mu$ bigger than the presentability rank of the domains and the codomains of the generating trivial cofibrations.
+In the $Q$-local model category, the fibrant objects are weakly equivalent to the functors represented by cofibrant objects.
+However, representable functors are not closed under filtered colimits of any cardinality.
+See \cite{Chorny-Brownrep} for more details and examples of non-class-cofibrantly generated model categories.
+This drawback makes it very difficult to perform localizations or cellularizations in our new model category.